lsst-sqre/sqr-029/index.rst

   2. InfluxDB does not support ``array`` data type.
 Fields named like ``<field name>0, <field name>1, ...`` were extracted from arrays in the Avro message.

-The SAL mock experiment
+The mock SAL experiment
 =======================

-With the SAL mock experiment, we want to access the performance of our prototype implementation of the DM-EFD.
+With the mock SAL experiment, we want to access the performance of our prototype implementation of the DM-EFD by generating messages and consuming messages that simulate actual SAL message payloads.

 In the following sections we explain the experiment we designed, how we produced messages for the SAL topics, and finally, we characterize the mean latency for a message from the time it was produced to the time InfluxDB writes it to the disk.
 Finally, we measure the InfluxDB ingestion rate during the experiment.